SofiaKung/sofikung.github.io/src/content/posts/vibe-coding.md

 I also discovered that:

 - **Screenshot-to-code translation**: Codex could convert UI screenshots into functional code with ~80% accuracy.
 - **Debugging specificity**: Basic HTML/CSS knowledge helped me give precise feedback.
+Codex understands better when you say - “Move the experience-description into the first column of grid” than “ Move the experience-description to the left side of the box”.
 - **Planning vs. agent mode**: Define requirements in planning mode before implementing in agent mode to prevent unnecessary rework.

 ## The Main Purpose of the Website Shapes Your Technical Architecture